 - two colliding beams

 - Galactic Cosmic Rays

 - Solar Particle Event

-- synchrotron radiation

-- USRBIN as source

-- multiple beams

-See also BEAM, BEAMAXES, BEAMPOSit, GCR-SPE, HI-PROPErt, POLARIZAti, SOURCE, USRICALL, USRGCALL, SPOTBEAM, SPOTPOS, SPOTDIR
+See also BEAM, BEAMAXES, BEAMPOSit, GCR-SPE, HI-PROPErt, POLARIZAti, SOURCE, USRICALL, USRGCALL

 This option allows to input up to 18 double precision parameters, depending on the option specified by SDUM.
 A first continuation card, if required, is marked by a "&" in any position in column 71 to 78, or in the last field if free format is used.
 A possible second continuation card is similarly marked by "&&"